Anjali4006/AysBookStore/AysBookStore/README.txt

 Got the output of the page but the category page is still not found Committing till here on github without any errors

+Time: 11:23pm
+Added a javascript file in the js folder - category.cs YUpdated it as guided in the slides
+Added a methos to call java script file in index.cshtml file Added the upsert razor view file in the Areas>Views>category Updated the upsert file with the given code in the assignment files Added the partial views for edit and back to list buttons Updated the _EditAndBackToListButtons files
+Added another partial views for update and back to list buttons upadted the _CreateAndBackToListButton file with the given code

+Comitting everything till here on git hub taking a dinner break...